-Oil falls after Trump pressures OPEC to raise output
+Oil falls after Trump urges greater OPEC output to replace Iranian oil

 “Gasoline prices are coming down.
 I called up OPEC, I said you’ve got to bring them down.
 You’ve got to bring them down,” Trump told reporters.

 The statement triggered a selloff, putting at least a temporary ceiling on a 40 percent price rally in oil prices since the start of the year.
+Graphic: GRAPHIC: Brent crude oil prices, click tmsnrt.rs/2XWLBqT

 The rally had gained momentum in April after Trump tightened sanctions against Iran by ending all exemptions that major buyers especially in Asia previously had.